-Arnaud Delorme, PhD, is a CNRS principal investigator in Toulouse, France, a faculty at the University of San Diego California, and a research scientist at the Institute of Noetic Sciences.
+Arnaud Delorme, PhD, has been studying human consciousness for the last 20 years.
+He is a scientist at IONS, a CNRS Research Director in Toulouse, France, and a senior Research Scientist at the University of California, San Diego.
 In 2000, Dr. Delorme completed his PhD thesis on visual categorization in humans, monkeys, and machines.
-Dr. Delorme then moved to the Salk Institute for a post-doc in Terry Sejnowski and Francis Crick’s laboratory where he focused on statistical analysis of electro-encephalographic (EEG) signal recorded during various cognitive tasks.
+Dr. Delorme then moved to the Salk Institute for a postdoc in Terry Sejnowski and Francis Crick’s laboratory where he focused on statistical analysis of electroencephalographic (EEG) signals recorded during various cognitive tasks.
 He developed the free EEGLAB software for advanced analysis of EEG signals in collaboration with Scott Makeig, software which is now amongst the most used in EEG research worldwide.
 He was awarded a Brettencourt-Schueller young investigator award and a 10-year anniversary ANT young investigator award for his contributions to the field of EEG research.

 Dr. Delorme has a keen interest in the scientific study of consciousness and spirituality.
 He is a long-time Zen meditator, and has taught in India on the neural correlates of conscious experience in a Master’s degree program for the Birla Institute of Technology.
 Starting in 2002, he started to look at brain dynamical changes underlying extraordinary states of consciousness, including meditation, psycho-active agents, and mediumship.

 The author of over 160 publications, Delorme’s work on mediumship is of particular interest — even with the mainstream.
 His paper on evidential mediumship and the brain activity of mediums is among the top 1% of articles viewed on the Research Gate platform.
 Backed by research that spans a decade, Delorme has made a compelling argument that the topic of mediumship is worthy of scientific investigation.